 If you own an investment property and collect rent from your tenants, it’s important to declare that rental income on your taxes.
 You can, however, deduct expenses you incur to maintain your rental property.
 In other words, becoming a landlord for the first time will make filing your taxes more complex.
 Planning ahead for these taxes can have many benefits.
-If you need help with taxes, consider working with a financial advisor can help you create a tax strategy.
+If you need help with taxes, a financial advisor can help you create a tax strategy.

 The rental income you declare on your income taxes will depend on your method of accounting.
 Most individuals use the “cash basis method.”
 This method requires you to report income as you receive it and expenses as you pay them out.
 But some businesses use the “accrual” method of accounting.
 This counts income when it’s earned, not when it’s received.

 If you’re just a private citizen with a rental property, you’ll probably use the cash basis method.
 That means you’ll count rent money that you receive as income in the relevant tax year.
 The IRS also says that you can also include advance rent, which the agency defines as any amount that you get from a tenant before the period that it covers, when using this method.
 So if you sign a two-year lease with a tenant, and you get the first-year rent payments with some payments for the following year, then you would report all of these payments as rental income in the tax year that your received them.

 You may also be able to count the security deposit that your tenant provides.
 You can do so if you use the security deposit as a final rent payment or you take all or part of it as compensation for damage done by tenants.
 But if you take a security deposit with the intention of returning that deposit when the tenant leaves, don’t count the deposit as income.